 McDermott Secures $560MM in New Capital

-“The support of the investors and the steering committee reflects their confidence in our long-term business strategy and competitive position,” David Dickson, the president and chief executive officer of McDermott, said in a company statement.
+“With the completion of the capital raise, McDermott has recapitalized its business with the support of its investors,” David Dickson, the president and chief executive officer of McDermott, said in a company statement.

-“Following on the heels of a successful restructuring earlier this year, this additional capital will further solidify our liquidity position, enabling us to continue to deliver superior project execution for our customers and consistently pursue new growth opportunities as demand for our expertise and capabilities increases,” he added.
+“This additional capital solidifies our liquidity position and allows us to continue delivering superior project execution for our customers and pursue new growth opportunities,” he added.

-In June this year, McDermott announced that it had successfully completed its restructuring process.
-The restructuring equitized nearly all of McDermott's $4.6 billion of funded debt and saw the company emerge with $2.4 billion in letter of credit capacity and $544 million of funded debt.
+In June 2020, McDermott International revealed that it had successfully completed a restructuring process which equitized nearly all of its $4.6 billion of funded debt.
+In a company statement released at the time, McDermott International said it emerged with $2.4 billion in letter of credit capacity and $544 million of funded debt.

 To contact the author, email firstname.lastname@example.org